HenriqueAJNB/Kyphosis-prediction/README.md

 Kyphosis is a spinal disorder in which an excessive outward curve of the spine results in an abnormal rounding of the upper back.

-This project allow us to predict the presence or absence of Kyphosis based on the Kpyhosis dataset in 'rpart' package from R.
+This project allow us to predict the presence or absence of Kyphosis based on the Kpyhosis dataset in 'rpart' package from R using a Decision Tree Machine Learning model.

 ## Description
 The kyphosis dataset has 81 rows and 4 columns, representing data on children who have had corrective spinal surgery